 contact me: firstname.lastname@example.org

-‘Something Needs To Be Done About The Humans’ is a 100,000 word dystopic novel about present realities and possible human futures.
+‘Something Needs To Be Done About The Humans’ by Bristol (UK)-based author, Ralph Hoyte, is a full-length dystopic headbanger about present realities and possible human futures.
 Good thing it's also 'bitingly funny', then.

 Well, sort of ... note to self: update!

 BUY 'SOMETHING NEEDS TO BE DONE ABOUT THE HUMANS':

 You can also 'LOOK INSIDE' and get random extracts by clicking on 'SURPRISE ME' (under 'LOOK INSIDE' menu on Amazon)

 A hilarious look at a deeply disturbing truth

 It’s science fiction, but not as we know it.
 Ralph Hoyte writes with effortless authority about AI and algorithms and swarm technology but it’s how he combines this with a finely tuned observation of human nature that really stands out.
 There’s a confidence and fluidity to his style that showcases his skill as a poet and makes for a rollercoaster ride of a story.